Fourcast/devops-challenge/README.md

-# devops-challenge
+# Devops Technical Challenge
 Repository containing the technical challenge for potential devops candidate

 ### Goal

-###Your goal is to illustrate how you would deploy and scale two applications (App A and App B) to incoming requests.
+Your goal is to illustrate how you would deploy and scale two applications (App A and App B) to incoming requests.

 ### Assignment